hansifer/originEvents.js/README.md

 Yes.
 Yes it is.

 However, there isn’t to my knowledge a current alternative providing similar features.
-Namely, offline cross-tab events (ie, non-targeted messages).
+Particularly, offline cross-tab events (ie, non-targeted messages).
 If you know of one, please share!

 ###Internet Explorer Support